J-BT/Job_application_via_webscraping/README.md

 It takes a lot of time to find companies that can fit to your professional expectations...

 And even if you're lucky enough to find some, you still must :
-* Look for its email adress (In case there's not a section for applicant)
+* Look for its email adress (In case there's not a section for applicants)
 * Write and send a email with an attachment such as your resume or cover letter

 Of course, it's not impossible...but it is really timeconsuming !